Teaching-myself-Godot/rewriting-zelia-tutorial/day-2.md

-# Day 2 - Adding some tiles
+# Day 2 - Adding some tiles and some physics

 So today we're going to achieve these goals: